 Last week, we achieved a major ‘Yay!’ moment in our journey.
 We have a detailed working synopsis.
 It’s time to break that long document into the individual scenes that will make up the novel.

 Think of these scenes as the little Lego blocks that will build your bigger story.
-You’ll need quite a few of them to make up the finished ‘product’ – into something that looks like a complete story.
+You’ll need quite a few of them to make a complete story.
 And they will have to fit each other perfectly.

 What you can do is ‘chunk’ your book up into manageable segments, in either chapters or scenes.
 I prefer to focus on scenes — because each has a specific goal and an outcome.
 Each scene moves the story forward.